algomo/knowledge-base/docs/docs/tools/Installation.md

 ### Install Algomo app in your Shopify Store

-In order to use this tool, you first need to install Algomo app in your Shopify store.
+In order to use Shopify tools, you first need to install Algomo app in your Shopify store.
 If you already have it installed, you can skip this part.

 1. Navigate to [Algomo app in Shopify App Store](https://apps.shopify.com/algomo) and click "Install".